bartekkroczek/StatIntro/README.md

-# S4SS
+# StatIntro
-The home for a rolling-release book called Statistics for Social science
+A continuously updated textbook designed for an introductory course in Statistics.